ive663/ChainSauce_task1/README.md

 gnfd-cmd [command-name][subcommand-name] -h -->

-### Documentation and Resources that was used in this project.
+### Documentation, Resources and Sources that was used in this project.

 [Greenfield - gRPC Gateway docs](https://greenfield.bnbchain.org/openapi)